 The AP English Literature and Composition course focuses on reading, analyzing, and writing about imaginative literature (fiction, poetry, drama) from various periods.
 Students engage in close reading and critical analysis of imaginative literature to deepen their understanding of the ways writers use language to provide both meaning and pleasure.
 As they read, students consider a work's structure, style, and themes, as well as its use of figurative language, imagery, and symbolism.
 Writing assignments include expository, analytical, and argumentative essays that require students to analyze and interpret literary works.
 This course prepares students to take the Advanced Placement (AP) exam in English Literature and Composition.
-The cost of the exam is approximately \$97.
-Perliminary reading and written response in summer may be required.
+The cost of the exam is approximately \$99 Students facing financial hardship should contact their counselor for assistance options..
+Preliminary reading and written response in summer may be required.